Harsh0707/devops-test-impementation/README.md

-CircleCI is configure as a CI pipleline which will automatically upload new docker image on ECR when a  code is deployed in github.
+CircleCI is configured as a CI pipleline which will automatically upload new docker image on ECR when a  code is deployed in github.
 The above pre-requisites needs to be configured in circleci for pipeline to be implemented.

+Also, currently the ECS cluster is deployed in public subnets, for prod deployments private subnets are to be deployed.

 ------------------------------------------